spack/spack-tutorial/tutorial_binary_cache.rst

 Bootstrapping Mirrors
 ---------------------

-In order to run Spack on an airgapped system, or aywhere else without internet access, you also need to install ``clingo`` as a dependency (``clingo`` is used by spack's concretizer).
+In order to run Spack on an airgapped system, or anywhere else without internet access, you also need to install ``clingo`` as a dependency (``clingo`` is used by spack's concretizer).
 While you can always install clingo through your favorite method, we like to think Spack